What Is A Bill of Lading?

 A BoL serves these purposes:

-- As cargo receipt: This is the primary purpose of a B/L. It acts as a receipt issued by the carrier (or an agent) when the shipment is fully loaded onto the vessel.
-A B/L is used as a proof of shipment for customs, insurance and also as a proof of fulfilling a contractual obligation.
+- As a cargo receipt: This is the primary purpose of a B/L. It acts as a receipt issued by the carrier (or an agent) when the shipment is fully loaded onto the vessel.
+A B/L is used as a proof of shipment for customs, insurance, and also as proof of fulfilling a contractual obligation.

 - As title: When the buyer is entitled to received goods from the carrier of the shipment, the B/L acts as a document of title for the goods.